Exr0nProjects/learn_cpp/problems/usaco/silver/overview.md

 [2019feb paintbarn](./2019feb/xpaintbarn/xmain_paintbarn.cpp) | Didn't think of using dp
 [2019dec milkvisits](./x2019dec/xmilkvisits/xnew_milkvisits.cpp) | Didn't think of using simple disjoint set (dfs) [2019dec meetings](./x2019dec/xmeetings/xmain_meetings.cpp) | So many transformations
+[2020jan berries](./x2020jan/xberries/xmain_berries.cpp) | Didn't realize a simple greedy approach would work, debugging: was sorting by increasing instead of decreasing oops
 [2020jan wormsort](./x2020jan/xwormsort/xmain_wormsort.cpp) | Didn't see as a disjoint set problem, the key realization is any cow can be sorted (through a series of swaps) if it is in the same disjoint set as its target position.
 [2020jan loan](./x2020jan/xloan/xmain_loan.cpp) | Didn't understand the math to figure out how many days in a row give y milk